7underlines/vdotenv/README.md

 Note that there is also another dotenv module with more relaxed syntax rules (eg. inline comments) available https://vpm.vlang.io/mod/zztkm.vdotenv.
-We cannot relax these because we would lose docker .env compatibility.
+We cannot relax these rules because we would lose docker .env compatibility.

 ## Installation

-### Install and use vdotenv module as a dependency via v.mod (recommended)
+### Install and use dotenv module as a dependency via v.mod (recommended)

 Run "v init" to auto-generate your v.mod file.
 ```shell